 Open Intersections & Roundabouts

 When no stop signs are posted at open intersections, drivers must yield when another vehicle is at the intersection.
 Drivers must yield when crossing a state highway from a side road, getting onto a paved road from one that is not paved, and when preparing to turn left when approaching traffic is near.
 Single- and double-lane roundabouts may allow drivers to enter without yielding when no traffic is present and to yield to traffic when it is.
 Drivers must use only the lane needed to reach their exit.
 Changing lanes in a roundabout is illegal.
 To drive around half of the roundabout and continue in the same direction or when turning right, the right lane must be used.
 Individuals who have been involved in accidents due to another’s failure to comply with these laws may be able to obtain injury compensation with the help of a qualified injury attorney on their side.

 Yielding to Special Vehicles

 Drivers must yield to all emergency vehicles as well as school buses when they are loading and unloading passengers, as well as to transit buses that are returning to traffic lanes after taking on or letting off passengers.
 In addition, drivers must yield when road crews are working and using flaggers to direct traffic.
 Injuring a road crew member may result in hefty fines on top of any additional damages they may be owed.
-Reach out to a weathered Delray Beach failure to yield lawyer to learn more.
+Reach out to an experienced attorney from Kogan & DiSalvo to learn more.

 Negligence Laws in Florida